 Women (also referred to as Plus)

-Women’s sizing is even numbers and may start at 12 or 16 and is usually identified as the even number followed by W (12W, 14W, 16W, etc).
+Women’s sizing is identified as even numbers, similar to Misses, and may start at 12 or 16 and may be followed by W (12W, 14W, 16W, etc).
 Some Plus size stores have their own numbering system where a size 12W anywhere else is a 1.
-Plus sizes are often cut for regular height or taller women, it is extremely rare to see Plus & Petite cut clothing.
+Plus sizes are often designed for average height or taller women, it is extremely rare to see Plus & Petite cut clothing outside of specialty stores.
 Plus size clothing may be cut for larger waist, so the really curvy ladies with relatively small waists are often better off in Misses than Womens, even though they “could” wear both.

 Pay close attention to what clothes fit, and what areas are too small or big (or too low or high).
 That will give you better direction to try something from a different department for a more polished look!